AP-94/100DaysOfSwiftUI/MilestoneProject10-12/README.md

 - Day 60: Fetch data online
 - Day 61: Fetch data online and stored using core data

+This project is updated in the Core Data version, so all the parts of the day 60 is either commented or deleted.

 ## Challenges

 For day 60: